biotope/biotope-element/docs/attr-parsing.md

 ```

 Additionally, and because we don't want you to have to choose between the two types of attribute
-parsing when developing, we also provide our forced-types converters for you to use in your custom
+parsing when developing, we also provide our automatic types converters for you to use in your
-converter functions.
+custom converter functions.

 ```javascript
 import Component, { toBoolean } from '@biotope/element';